Cashing in or unlocking your pension

 Find out more about the risks of pension unlocking.

 There are three basic methods of actually cashing in your pension.
-You may be able to take your benefits through your existing arrangement, or you could take your tax-free cash and buy an annuity or invest in an income drawdown contract, contact us online, or call 0800 011 2713 to find out more about cashing in your pension, or click on the links below to find out more about cashing in a:
+You may be able to take your benefits through your existing arrangement, or you could take your tax-free cash and buy an annuity or invest in an flexi-access drawdown contract, contact us online, or call 0800 011 2713 to find out more about cashing in your pension, or click on the links below to find out more about cashing in a:

 Occupational Scheme Money Purchase